 2011: Dr. Donald Saucier was awarded a Kansas State University Presidential Award for Excellence in Undergraduate Teaching.

 Service & Other Awards

-2014: Starting in January, Dr. Kim Kirkpatrick will be a new Associate Editor for Behavioural Processes.
+2014: Dr. Kim Kirkpatrick was appointed as an Associate Editor for the journal Behavioural Processes.

 2013: Dr. YoungAh Park was selected to participate in the "Early Career Work and Family Scholars Program," a year-long scholar development program managed by the Work and Family Researchers Network (funded by the Sloan Foundation).
 She was one of only 15 early career scholars selected for this year's program.